 PROS AND CONS OF HIRING IN DOMINICAN REPUBLIC

 The main reason for the Dominican Republic’s economic growth is because of the IT and Technology sector.
-The government is invested in growing this further, for example, initiatives like, Republica Digital.
+The government is invested in growing this further with initiatives like Republica Digital.
 The Dominican Republic is also home to some of the biggest telecom companies that have invested in the country’s IT infrastructure.

-The Dominican Republic benefits from high English proficiency due to the language being introduced into early year’s curriculum.
+The Dominican Republic benefits from high English proficiency due to the language being introduced into the early years school curriculum.

 However, the Dominican Republic is not the most attractive country for workers if they are looking to make lots of money.
-The low labour costs are significant, and it can be difficult to earn lots of money here- especially as an expat.
+Low salaries mean that it can be difficult to earn well here, especially as an expat.

 WHY DOMININCAN REPUBLIC IS GOOD FOR REMOTE WORKERS

-Remote working has never been easier and the Dominican Republic quickly became a popular location for remote workers.
+Remote working has never been easier and the Dominican Republic has quickly become a popular location for it.

-The Dominican Republic is noted on the World Happiness Index higher than any other Caribbean nation.
-The quality of life provided is highly sought after, especially from expats.
+The Dominican Republic places higher on the World Happiness Index than any other Caribbean nation.
+The quality of life provided is highly sought after, especially by expats.

 As a foreign national, a visa is not always required to enter the country.
-Countries like US, Canada and other European countries only need a tourist card to enter for 30 days.
+Workers from countries such as the US, Canada and areas of Europe only need a tourist card to enter for 30 days.

-Remote workers can benefit from low cost of living, large expat communities, popular time zone and free healthcare treatment from public hospitals, or even private healthcare is cheaper than other countries.
+Remote workers can benefit from low cost of living, large expat communities, a popular time zone, and low-cost private healthcare (as well as free healthcare from public hospitals).

 WORKING TIME AND OVERTIME IN DOMINICAN REPUBLIC